nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Below is an example usage scenario and how the view mechanism behaves at each step.

 Step 1: Assume that the user has already added two modules to y2s1:
-The first module is CS2113, a 4 MC module which was added using the following command "add m/cs2113 s/y2s1 mc/4 g/a" The second module is CS2030, a 4 MC module which was added using the following command "add m/cs2030 s/y2s1 mc/4 g/a"
+The first module is CS2113, a 4 MC module which was added using the following command `add m/cs2113 s/y2s1 mc/4 g/a` The second module is CS2030, a 4 MC module which was added using the following command `add m/cs2030 s/y2s1 mc/4 g/a`

-Step 2: The user input of "view s/y2s1" will be taken in for the parser and an object of class 'View' will be returned.
+Step 2: The user input of `view s/y2s1` will be taken in for the parser and an object of class 'View' will be returned.

 Step 3: The execute method of View class that is overrides will be called with parameter of the semester and will iterate through the moduleList.
 If the semester in which a particular module is taken matches the semester given as the argument, then the module will be added to an ArrayList called matchingModules.
 In the end, the arrayList matchingModules will be returned.